 Meeting Needs in Western North Carolina

-In the Appalachian Mountains of Western North Carolina, local health departments have identified a major need around mental health interventions to support health preparedness, mitigation, response, and recovery:
+In the Appalachian Mountains of Western North Carolina, local health departments have identified a major need for mental health interventions to support health preparedness, mitigation, response, and recovery:

 - 72% of children in NC with diagnosed behavior conditions have not met with a licensed mental health provider

 - Western NC saw suicide rates double from 2014-2018

 - 10-24 year olds in western NC are at a 30% higher risk of suicide and 65 and older have a 22% higher risk

 - 1,398 suicides occurred during 2014-2018, 80.5% were male and 72.9% were white or caucasian

 - 19.7 is the average age of suicide